 Drone Takeover Capabilities – Some RF-Cyber mitigation systems can override a drone’s command and redirect it safely rather than relying on destructive mitigation methods.

 Drone technology is rapidly advancing.
-As a result, legacy detection methods are becoming less effective.
+As a result, legacy drone detection methods are becoming less effective.
 RF-Cyber detection is a future-proof solution, capable of adapting to new drone communication protocols and providing a continuous intelligence advantage in the evolving landscape of airspace security.

 Counter-UAS systems should do more than just identify drones.
 They should provide actionable intelligence that enhances security response strategies.
 RF-Cyber detection provides a seamless process between detection and mitigation, offering a deeper understanding of drone activity, operator tracking, and precision response capabilities, staying ahead of evolving aerial threats.
+For organizations relying on a basic drone detector alone, the gap in intelligence can be significant; RF-Cyber C-UAS could close that gap.